 Diagnosing Nasal Tumors in Dogs

-Of course, treating for a fungal infection or allergies first, because they are more common, and only considering nasal tumors when those treatments don’t work, delays diagnosis.
-This is unfortunate, but it’s also the way that medicine works: we look for and treat the most common cause, first, and only move on to other possibilities if that doesn’t work.
+However, it’s also the way that medicine works: we look for and treat the most common cause first, and only move on to other possibilities if that doesn’t work.

 Additional testing may include: